-(d) Make recommendations to the board which shall include proposed findings of fact, proposed conclusions of law, and the reasons for upholding or overturning the special magistrate's authority as provided by law.
-See Rule 12D-9.011(2), F.A.C.
+(c) Conduct all hearings in accordance with the rules prescribed by the Department and the laws of the state; and (d) Make recommendations to the board which shall include proposed findings of fact.

+proposed conclusions of law, and the reasons for upholding or overturning the determination of the property appraiser or tax collector.
+Also, see Rule 12D-9.030, F.A.C."